 Simmer sugar, butter, cream, and salt.
 Allow it to simmer, remove from the heat and add pecans and vanilla.

 BOOM!
 Ya did it!

 The praline topping will firm up as it cools.
 Let the praline topping rest for 20 to 30 minutes before pouring it on the mostly cooled pie.
 Allow the praline topping to settle and cool slightly before slicing into the pie.

-Both the praline topping and the pie can be made ahead of time and stored in the refrigerator.
+Both the praline topping and the sweet potato pie can be made ahead of time and stored in the refrigerator.
 Assemble the two just before serving.
 Bring the praline topping back to pourable by reheating it lightly on the stovetop.

 If praline topping isn’t you thing, go for a simple meringue topping.

 Egg whites are whipped to stiff with salt and cream of tartar.
 Sugar is added gradually while the eggs whirl around, adding structure and gloss to the whites.